-Management's Report on Internal Control Over Financial Reporting
+Management's Report on Internal Control over Financial Reporting

-March 22, 2011
+March 20, 2012

-To the Board of Directors of the Federal Reserve Bank of New York:
+To the Board of Directors of the Federal Reserve Bank of New York

-The management of the Maiden Lane III LLC (ML III LLC) is responsible for the preparation and fair presentation of the Statements of Financial Condition, Condensed Schedules of Investments, Statements of Operations, and Statements of Cash Flows as of December 31, 2010 (the Financial Statements).
-The Financial Statements have been prepared in conformity with accounting principles generally accepted in the United States of America (GAAP), and, as such, include some amounts that are based on management judgments and estimates.
-To our knowledge, the Financial Statements are, in all material respects, fairly presented in conformity with GAAP and include all disclosures necessary for such fair presentation.
+The management of the Maiden Lane III LLC (ML III LLC) is responsible for the preparation and fair presentation of the Statements of Financial Condition and Condensed Schedules of Investments as of December 31, 2011 and 2010, and the Statements of Operations, and Statements of Cash Flows for the years then ended (the financial statements).
+The financial statements have been prepared in conformity with accounting principals generally accepted in the United States of America (GAAP), and, as such, include some amounts that are based on management judgments and estimates.
+To our knowledge, the financial statements are, in all material respects, fairly presented in conformity with GAAP and include all disclosures necessary for such fair presentation.